Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/services/tls.md

 ## Ingress

-The Ingress API supports TLS temination using the `.spec.tls` field.
+The Ingress API supports TLS termination using the `.spec.tls` field.
 To terminate TLS with the Ingress API, provide `.spec.tls.secretName` that contains a TLS certificate and a list of `.spec.tls.hosts` to match in your Ingress definition.

 ## Examples